tahia/tahia.github.io/about.md

 clines and variable environments.
 At the molecular level, I focus on studying the evolution of gene expression and how cis-and trans-regulation can play key roles in adaptation.
 In my dissertation research, I combined various quantitative genetics, population genomic and functional genomic approces to study the genetics and molecular mechanisms underlying phenotypic divergence in <i>Panicum</i> grasses.
-Currently, I am working as a Postdoctoral Research Fellow  with <a href="https://sites.lsa.umich.edu/wittkopp-lab/">Wittkopp Lab</a>.
+Currently, I am working as a Postdoctoral Research Fellow  at <a href="https://sites.lsa.umich.edu/wittkopp-lab/">Wittkopp Lab</a>.
 In general,our lab investigates the genetic basis of phenotypic evolution.
 By leveraging from the existing resources of natural and artificial regulatory variants in yeast, I study the effects of these mutations on expression plasticity and fitness in response to environmental heterogeneity.